 Boston, MA, USA

-Katie has taught at the Boston Architectural College and Parsons School of Design at The New School, and lectured extensively on sustainable community development and affordable housing.
-She holds a bachelor’s degree in comparative literature from the University of California-Berkeley and a master’s degree in architecture from the University of Virginia.
-She was a 2018-2019 Loeb Fellow at the Harvard University Graduate School of Design.
+Katie teaches at the Parsons School of Design at The New School and lectures extensively on sustainable community development and affordable housing.
+She holds a Bachelor of Arts in Comparative Literature from the University of California, Berkeley and a Master of Architecture from the University of Virginia.
+Katie was awarded a Loeb Fellowship at the Harvard Graduate School of Design in 2019.